eoger/lacatre-visio/README.md

 ##Can I open this stencil on GNU+Linux or Mac ?

-You can open it with [Lucidchart](https://www.lucidchart.com/)
+You can also open this stencil with [Lucidchart](https://www.lucidchart.com/)

 ##How do I use the stencil ?

-Just open it in Visual Studio, create a new Empty Document and you're set.
+Just open the stencil in Visio, create a new Empty Document and you're set.

 ##Example